Virginia Truck Accident Attorney

-How frequently do truck crashes occur?
+How frequently do Virginia truck accidents occur?

-While truck accidents don’t happen as frequently as private passenger vehicle crashes, when they do, they almost always cause significantly more damage.
+While Virginia truck accidents don’t happen as frequently as private passenger vehicle crashes, when they do, they almost always cause significantly more damage.
 Virginia’s annual Traffic Crash Facts report 2,540 large truck crashes.

 Following is a breakdown of the resulting crash-related injuries:

 - Large truck crash fatalities occurred in 49 accidents.